-In this position statement, the term ambulatory setting includes infusion centers that provide treatment to patients with cancer, including non-chemotherapy treatment centers (e.g., blood products) and radiation therapy treatment centers.
+In this position statement, the term “ambulatory setting” includes infusion centers that provide various treatments to patients with cancer, including non-chemotherapy treatment (e.g., IV hydration, transfusions), and radiation therapy.
 These settings share commonalities, including rapid turnover of patients and the administration of some type of treatment or intervention.
-Nurse staffing refers to the clinical nurses in the setting and does not include advanced practice nurses or nurses in other roles.
+“Nurse staffing” refers to the clinical nurses in the setting and does not include advanced practice nurses or nurses in other roles.

-In previous surveys of Oncology Nursing Society (ONS) members, staffing is frequently cited as a top concern.
-Determining appropriate staffing can be complex, with several variables affecting decisions, including patient-, personnel-, and institution-based.
-Some centers have developed home-grown tools or implemented a commercial product to address scheduling and staffing.
-Many of these tools are based on the acuity rating of the patient and may incorporate other factors, such as a nurse’s skill set and experience.
-However, acuity is not just measured by time spent in the infusion center.
-The care needs of the patient and his or her support system are complex and can fluctuate throughout the care spectrum.
+In surveys of ONS members, staffing is frequently cited as a top concern.
+Determining appropriate nurse staffing can be complex, with patient-, personnel-, treatment-, and institution-based variables affecting decisions.
+Some centers have developed institution-specific tools or implemented commercial products to address scheduling and staffing.
+Many of these tools are based on perceived acuity rating of patients and may incorporate other factors, such as nurses’ skillsets/experience or time required for prescribed treatments.
+However, acuity is not measured only by time spent in the infusion center.
+The care needs of patients and their support systems are complex and can fluctuate throughout the care spectrum.

-It is the position of ONS that
+It is the position of ONS that:

 Approved by the ONS Board of Directors, October 2019.
+October 2022

 American Nurses Association.
 (2019).
 ANA’s principles for nurse staffing (3rd ed.).
-Silver Spring, MD: Author.
+American Nurses Association.

 Learn about ONS’s stance on the healthcare issues that affect oncology nurses.View All Position Statements